BrentGrammer/PWA-app/NOTES/Service Workers.md

       - **NOTE** During development, you can open the Application tab in dev tools and click `Skip waiting` to activate the worker immediately
     - Pending state while no operations are happening - the worker is taken out of this state when an event it handles occurs
     - Terminated state
+  - **NOTE** - the service worker registration is the part that connects the service worker to the device browser.
+It can be accessed programmatically to do things like show push notifications, etc.

   ## Scope